jagLas/week11-sql-sequelize-express/README.md

 # week11-sql-sequelize-express

 This repository is a collection of various assignments done for App Academy open.
-Each folder typically represents a new assignment, and has it's own readme explaining the task or goal for the assignment.
+Each folder typically represents a new assignment, and has it's own readme explaining the task or goal for the assignment